-The Diabetic Eye Disease Center of Excellence is dedicated to continually advancing available treatments for diabetic retinopathy, including identifying risk factors for diabetes and diabetic retinopathy and evaluating novel approaches to therapy.
+The Diabetic Eye Disease Center of Excellence aims to advance available treatments for diabetic retinopathy.
+Researchers are studying risk factors for diabetes and diabetic retinopathy and evaluating novel approaches to therapy.

 Lloyd Paul Aiello, MD, PhD